scholarsportal/makecsv/README.md

 python3 makeCSV.py
 ```

 If you don't have python3 on your machine, use one of the packaged files for Mac or Windows under the /dist folder.
 [You can download the latest package here](https://github.com/scholarsportal/makecsv/tags).
+For Mac, note that the package works only for ARM-based machines.
+If your Mac uses Intel, run makeCSV using the script, as above.

 These self contained files were generated using PyInstaller: